 The Executive Authority of the Irish Free State/Saorstát Eireann is hereby declared to be vested in the King, and shall be exercisable, in accordance with the law, practice and constitutional usage governing the exercise of the executive authority in the case of the Dominion of Canada, by the Representative of the Crown.
 There shall be a Council to aid and advise in the government of the Irish Free State/Saorstát Eireann to be styled the Executive Council/Aireacht.
-The Executive Council shall be responsible to the Chamber/Dáil Eireann, and shall consist of not more than seven nor less than five Ministers/Airí appointed by the Representative of the Crown on the nomination of the President of the Executive Council.
+The Executive Council shall be responsible to the Chamber/Dáil Eireann, and shall consist of not more than twelve Ministers/Airí appointed by the Representative of the Crown.